NicholasKoldys/framework-baseline/README.md

         │   vendor.js           > Allows bundle splitting third party
         |                         libraries from app code
         │
-        └───api
+        └───api                 > Acts as a microservice library simple implementation
-                baseUrl.js      > Logic to switch if db or mock used in userAPI db.json         > Generated from generateMockData.js / Acts as db userApi.js      > Logic used in CRUD with user data
+            |    baseUrl.js     > Logic to switch if db or mock used in userAPI
+            |    db.json        > Generated from generateMockData.js / Acts as db
+            |    userApi.js     > Logic used in CRUD with user data

 ### Component Libraries

-> webpack
+- webpack
-> expressJS
+- expressJS
-> chalk
+- chalk
-> compression
+- compression
-> mocha
+- mocha
-> chai
+- chai
-> path.js -> allows
+- path.js -> allows
-> jsdom.js -> assists in testing with unit tests.
+- jsdom.js -> assists in testing with unit tests.

-html-webpack-plugin
-workbox-webpack-plugin
-mini-css-extract-plugin

 ## Code Smells

-> test files should be next to each file and coded in conjunction with the current file.
+- test files should be next to each file and coded in conjunction with the current file.
-> unit tests should be fast and should test a single function of code.
+- unit tests should be fast and should test a single function of code.
-> unit tests shouldn't hit external resources.
+- unit tests shouldn't hit external resources.
-> unit test should run on save.
+- unit test should run on save.
-> integration tests should involve spinning up test servers and testing database logic.
+- integration tests should involve spinning up test servers and testing database logic.
-> CSS should NEVER be written inline, or non-class manipulation in JS.
+- CSS should NEVER be written inline, or non-class manipulation in JS.
-> CSS should be an external file added onto the pages that it styles.
+- CSS should be an external file added onto the pages that it styles.
-> centralize api calls are handled in a single spot.
+- centralize api calls are handled in a single spot.
-    > config all calls, base url control, credential control, get put post calls handled consistently.
+  - config all calls, base url control, credential control, get put post calls handled consistently.
-    > show user a loading spinner, handle preloader logic, track async calls.
+  - show user a loading spinner, handle preloader logic, track async calls.
-    > handle errors in a standardized way.
+  - handle errors in a standardized way.
-    > single seam for mocking an api, by simply changing one line of code.
+  - single seam for mocking an api, by simply changing one line of code.
-> HTML code should be written in the .html file.
+- HTML code should be written in the .html file.
 Dynamic code should only follow a templated element in the html file and never created from scratch without following elements tags from the template.

-// MUST GENERATE SOURCE MAP from bundled-transpiled code.
-// -- Downloaded only when in dev-tools